How to use USWDS

 • Design for readability

-• Allow layouts to respond to user scaling settings and screen magnifiers
+• Allow layouts to respond to user zoom settings and screen magnifiers

 • Use legible visual contrast